 The intensity of self-criticism, and the anxiety cycle with which it is connected, frequently causes students not to reach their potential.
 I will often describe it to the students with whom I work as “white knuckling” their approach to academic work.

-We – along with the Learning Assistance Center and the Office of Academic Advising – typically advise students to take a more balanced approach to their studies.
+The University Counseling Center – along with the Learning Assistance Center and the Office of Academic Advising – typically advises students to take a more balanced approach to their studies.
 Take breaks intentionally to engage in healthy self-care.
 This is different from procrastinating; it is refreshing yourself and recharging yourself so you can be better able to approach the work with a good mindset.

 The point of that exercise is not to encourage a student to have a goal of a B or a C. The intent is to challenge the unrealistic and damaging perfectionism that many students have, and which actually hinders the student’s best work.